saritahub/bank-tech-test/README.md

 `bundle install`

 ### To the banking program
-- Open your terminal and run:
+- Open your terminal and run: <br />
-`cd lib`
+`cd lib` <br />
 `irb -r ./bank-tech-test.rb`

 ### To run the tests
-- Ensure you are in the main'bank-tech-test' folder
+- Ensure you are in the main 'bank-tech-test' folder
 - Open your terminal and run:
 `rspec`